Azure-Samples/media-services-v3-dotnet/VideoAnalytics/VideoAnalyzer/README.md

   - azure-media-services
 ---

-# Video and audio analyzer
+# Analyze videos with a VideoAnalyzerPreset transform

-This sample demonstrates how to analyze video and audio in a file.
+This sample demonstrates how to analyze video in a file.
 It shows how to perform the following tasks:
 1. Creates a transform that uses a video analyzer preset
 1. Uploads a video file to an input asset
 1. Submits an analyzer job